MachUpskillingFY17/JabbR-Core/README.md

 JabbR is a chat application similar to IRC, built with ASP.NET Core, using SignalR and Entity Framework.

 #### Commands
-Currently ported is a number of custom commands.
+Below is a list of commands to use while chatting.

 Join and leave a room.
 ```
 /join [roomName]
+To join a private room /join [roomName] [inviteCode]
 /leave [roomName]
 ```
 Find users.